faranalytics/port_agent/README.md

 A RPC-like facility for making inter-thread function calls.

+## Features
-Port Agent will marshall return values and Errors (stack traces) back to the caller.
-Registered functions (i.e., Agent.register) are persistent.
-Late binding registrants will be called with previously awaited invocations.
+- Port Agent will marshall return values and Errors (stack traces) back to the caller.
+- Registered functions (i.e., Agent.register) are persistent.
+- Late binding registrants will be called with previously awaited invocations.

 ## Examples